shfty-elysian/elysian-legacy/README.md

 ### Functional Programming rust-gpu prototype

-* Similar ideas to previous, but restricted to Fn trait objects
+* Similar ideas to previous FP attempt, but restricted to implementation via Fn trait objects
 * Worked, but language support still too limited to realize the necessary abstractions
 * Too domain-specific; forces users to use rust-gpu / SPIR-V, which lags behind GLSL / WGSL in support